 There are a number of other underhanded black hat techniques used by some SEO agencies, such as:

-So why would an SEO consultant use these black hat techniques?
+So why do so many SEO agencies STILL use these black hat techniques?

 In the past, black hat techniques did work – until Google got wise to them.

 Today, black hat SEO may still generate quick results BUT it’s extremely risky.
 Rest assured, Google WILL find and punish sites utilising black hat techniques.
-Not only could you lose your high ranking in the search engines (and therefore most of your traffic), but you could even disappear from search engine results altogether!
+Not only could you lose your high ranking in the search engines (and therefore most of your traffic), but you could even disappear from search engine results altogether.
+Disastrous for your business!

-White Hat refers to an ethical, above board, approach to SEO – and it takes time and effort.
+White Hat refers to an ethical, above board, approach to SEO, which takes time and effort – it’s not a get rick quick scheme.

 Yes, backlinks are still important, but Google much prefers that website owners earn them, rather than pay for them.

-The good news is, Google hasn’t left website owners in the dark – they offer heaps of handy resources.
-In my view, as an SEO specialist working with small businesses, these two in particular are essential reading:
+The good news is, Google hasn’t left website owners in the dark; they offer heaps of handy resources.
+Here are just two which in our opinion, are essential reading:

 White hat techniques rely on things like: